superbeppe98/IBM-cloud-essentials-V3/3_Deploying_Applications.md

         - Periodic intervals so that they can run every few hours or at a specific time or date, either one time or repeatedly
     - Cloud functions on IBM Cloud support many different runtimes
         - You have the option of choosing from Java, Node, Python, Go, Swift, PHP, Ruby or any other language or framework by leveraging containers

-- Up next, we have a quick demonstration of using the cloud functions feature on IBM Cloud
-    - To start playing around with our cloud functions
-    - We're going to go to the cloud functions overview page
-    - And click on the start creating button
-    - You can see here we can create an action trigger or sequence to speed things up
-    - We're going to use a quick start template
-        - There are templates for a hello world application cloud and events, event streams, periodic Slack reminder
-        - We're going to go ahead and use the get HTTP resource template
-    - You can see here that you can choose the different programming language that you'd like to use, like Node or Python And it's going to give you a templated code
-    - Clicking create will create the action in your namespace
-        - You can edit the code and run it locally with the invoke button
-        - Clicking on the parameters, you can set environment variables like API keys
-    - You can also view details about your runtime, like what programming language you're using and what your time and memory limit are
-    - The endpoints is interesting over here, 'cause now you have a publicly accessible URL you can use
-- This has been a basic example of a serverless action
 <br>

 [Go to Next Module](./4_Services_on_IBM_Cloud.md)